mikke89/RmlUiDoc/pages/cpp_manual/elements.md

 #### Creating a custom element

-All custom elements are classes derived (not necessarily directly) from `{{page.lib_ns}}::Core::Element`.
+All custom elements are classes derived (not necessarily directly) from `Rml::Element`.
 The constructor for Element takes one parameter, the tag of the element; a derived element's constructor can either pass a constant string down to the base constructor, or take a string themselves to pass down.

 The virtual functions that can be overridden in a custom element are: